Floyd Flake: Greater Allen A. M. E. Cathedral of New York

 Flake is the senior pastor of the Greater Allen A. M. E. Cathedral of New York in Jamaica, Queens, New York City.
-According to the published marketing message, "The church and its subsidiary corporations operate with an annual budget of over $34 million.
+According to a published marketing message, "The church and its subsidiary corporations operate with an annual budget of over $34 million.
 The church also owns expansive commercial and residential developments; a 750-student private school founded by Flake and his wife Elaine, and various commercial and social service enterprises, which has placed it among the nation's most productive religious and urban development institutions.
 The corporations, church administrative offices, school, and ministries comprise one of the Borough of Queens' largest private sector employers."
 The Church is recognized as a major real estate developer.

-Flake earned a D.Min. degree from the United Theological Seminary in Dayton, OH.
-Additional studies were conducted at Payne Theological Seminary and Northeastern University School of Business.
-His numerous honorary degrees include awards from Boston University, Fisk University, Lincoln University (PA), and Cheney State (PA).
+Other work

 Flake serves as a member of the following boards: (1) The President's Commission on Excellence in Special Education; (2) The Fannie Mae Foundation; (3) The Princeton Review; (4) The New York City Investment Fund Civic Capital Corporation; (5) the Federal Deposit Insurance Corporation Advisory Committee on Banking Policy and (6) the Bank of America National Advisory Board.
+He is also a fellow at the Manhattan Institute for Policy Research.

 In honor of his role as a Queens community leader, Merrick Boulevard in southeastern Queens was renamed for Flake in October 2020.